wenquansjtu/open-agent-platform/CONCEPTS.md

 # Concepts

-This doc contains a conceptual overview of different concepts and features of the Open Agent Platform.
+This doc contains a conceptual overview of different concepts and features of the ForgeAI.

 ## Agent